On Hecke and asymptotic categories for a family of complex reflection groups: Introduction

 \subsection{Related works and speculations}

-There are two infinite families of spetsial complex reflection groups, which represent two different extremes, yet both might permit some Hecke category combinatorics.
+The only infinite family of complex reflection groups is $G(M,D,N)$ with $D\mid M$.
+Among these, there are two infinite families of so-called spetsial complex reflection groups, which represent the two different extremes $D=M$ and $D=1$, yet both might permit some Hecke category combinatorics.
 Additionally, there is a twisted variant that appears to fit into the Hecke category framework, and we comment on all three here.

 {\rule[1.0ex]{\linewidth}{0.5pt}}